The Governor's Residence

 A major renovation was completed in 2000 involving a complete remodeling of the state living and dining areas, the foyer and hallway, the guest bedroom and bathroom, and public bathrooms.
 The main entrance was reconstructed and now features stately, cherry wood doors and an inlaid marble "area rug".
 Paul's Woodworking from Minot restored the original dining area furnishings including a dining table which seats sixteen comfortably, china cabinet and side table.

 Additional dining and living area accents include an ebony Steinway B Grand Piano and paintings by artists Andrew Hofmeister, Frosty Paris, and Sheila Reiman.
-Brad Bachmeier, Alice Berning, Richard Bresnahan, Jon Offutt, and Randy Rick also have artwork displayed.
+Brad Bachmeier, David Badman, Alice Berning, Richard Bresnahan, Jon Offutt, and Randy Rick also have artwork displayed.
 In addition, the North Dakota Pottery Collectors Society has created a rotating display.
 Governor Jack and First Lady Betsy Dalrymple are currently working with Friends of North Dakota Governor's Residence to acquire more pieces by North Dakota artists for display in the Residence.

 Just off the main foyer on the north end of the house is the State guest bedroom.
 This room has been the resting-place for many famous political figures including NY Governor Nelson Rockefeller, Robert Kennedy and Ted Kennedy.
 In addition, Lawrence Welk, Angie Dickinson, Harold Schafer and many other Rough Rider Award winners have also stayed here.